Ruski Krstur: Education

-First school in Rusyn language was established in 1753.
+The first school in the Rusyn language was established in 1753.
 It developed over decades, from a basic literacy instruction into a full elementary public school.
-Nowadays, there is a primary school "Petro Kuzmjak" with about 400 enrolled students, and the Gymnasium with about 220 students, offering instruction both in Rusyn and Serbian languages.
+Nowadays, there is a primary school, "Petro Kuzmjak", with about 400 enrolled students, and the Gymnasium with about 220 students, offering instruction both in Rusyn and Serbian languages.

 Culture

 The Cultural Center of Ruski Krstur dates back from 1872, when the first library was established.
 It has grown over time to include programs related to music, poetry, and folklore, among others.

 Ruski Krstur Castle is an old school building from 1913.
 Today it serves as the headquarters of the National Council of Rusyns.
 In the same space, there is also a small ethnographic collection that includes a display of photographs, tools for old crafts, traditional clothing, bridal attire, and more.

 The theater in Ruski Krstur was founded in 1971.
 It is the only Rusyn theater in Serbia, with a repertoire ranging from classics and folklore drama, to chamber and puppetry.
-In the first five decades of its work it produced over 120 original premiers.
+In the first five decades of its work it produced over 120 original premieres.